firefly-oss/lib-common-web/README.md

 If you have questions or need help with the library, there are several ways to get support:

 1. **GitHub Issues**: For bug reports and feature requests, please [open an issue](https://github.com/getfirefly/lib-common-web/issues) on GitHub.

-2. **Slack Channel**: Join our `#firefly-libraries` channel on the Firefly Software Solutions Inc Slack workspace for real-time discussions and support.

 3. **Internal Documentation**: Comprehensive internal documentation is available on the [Firefly Software Solutions Inc Confluence](https://getfirefly.atlassian.net/wiki/spaces/FIR/pages/123456789/Firefly+Common+Web+Library).